francamara/venturing/Readme.md

 # Known issues

-The port on the frontend to consume api are hard coded, port 2000 is recommended.
+The url on the frontend to consume api are hard coded, port 2000 is recommended.

 ### Files that consume api